factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

     }
 }
 ```
-You will notice is that we mostly moved the code concerning FactCast communication
-into the `CustomerRepository` class.
-To fetch customer emails a client now only
+You will notice is that we mostly moved the code concerning FactCast communication into the `CustomerRepository` class.
-needs to call `getCustomerEmails` without worrying about FactCast details.
+A client now only needs to call `getCustomerEmails` without worrying about FactCast details to fetch customer emails.

-The only difference in the implementation is that this time
-we have implemented the `FactObserverImpl` class inside the `getCustomerEmails`
+The only difference in the implementation is that we have implemented the `FactObserverImpl` class inside the `getCustomerEmails`
-to provide a fresh projection with every call of `getCustomerEmails`.
+to provide a new projection with every call of `getCustomerEmails`.
 In a real live, however, you would probably not always fetch the events from scratch
 but use a [follow subscription]({{< ref "/usage/lowlevel/java/grpc-consumer.md#example-code-follow" >}}).